How to Become an Applied Behavior Analyst in Connecticut

 Connecticut requires out-of-state behavioral health providers to register and be currently licensed in another jurisdiction if providing remote ABA services to a Connecticut patient.

 It’s also possible to gain licensure by endorsement as a behavior analyst in Connecticut.
-This means that you are already licensed or certified in another state or jurisdiction to perform similar services.
+This means that you’re already licensed or certified in another state or jurisdiction to perform similar services.
 By providing proof of your current license in good standing elsewhere, the Department may award a Connecticut license as well.

 Keep Your Behavior Analyst License Current in Connecticut